 Keys View Loop to Inspiration Point Trail is a 1.9 mile moderately trafficked loop trail located near Desert Center, California that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Not to be missed, even by non-hikers.
 There is a generous parking lot and a cement walkway that allows access to several viewpoints.
 I have been there when the air quality was so bad that the view into the valley was greatly restricted.
 But after the rain and winds that hit the park this week, the view was the clearest we've ever seen.

 If you do nothing else, check out the San Andreas fault, which is easily seen in the valley from the viewing platforms on a clear day.

 Wonderful view of the valley, from Salton Sea to Mt Gogornio.
 Were there yesterday afternoon just before sunset, and were wowed by the ciew.